 Headline Search Ads

-These ads are key word driven ads that appear above search results.
+These ads are keyword-driven ads that appear above search results.
 You can use the keyword traffic indicator to get potential keywords as well, set a bid per keyword and track results.
-This format allows you to include three products in one ad and customize.
+This format allows you to include three products in one ad and customize it.
 You can test and learn which ad gets you the best results.
 This requires daily monitoring, as you need to check each keyword bid and determine the “win rate”.
 Amazon recommends choosing medium and low traffic keywords as they up your chances of winning the competition than popular ones.